“We use a lot of Close Spacing in this area -- probably 99% of everything that I sell with sprinklers is Close Spacing.”

 In Arizona and Imperial Valley, California summer weather brings temperatures of 118-120 °F, and ET rates range between six-tenths to seven-tenths of an inch a day.
 This means a farmer with 320 acres of land will need at minimum 12 gallons of water a minute per acre just to offset the ET rates in June, July, and August.
 Farmers in the region are irrigating around 6000 hours a year and farming 12 months out of the year, so most are looking for ways to lower their pumping costs.

 Arizona has flat, laser-leveled fields with heavy soil ranging between a sandy loam and clay consistency.
-Because of the of the heavy soil in the state, farmers also need to keep their wheel tracks dry.
+Because of the heavy soil in the state, farmers also need to keep their wheel tracks dry.
 Otherwise their machines are prone to getting stuck.

 Southwest Irrigation has been recommending LEPA Close Spacing packages for 25 years - and as of 2017 - almost 99% of their sales can be attributed to LEPA technology.
 The bulk of their packages are spaced at 30 to 40 inches between sprinklers 2 to 3 ft off the ground.